yaleinteractive/glass-hello/README.md

   22. In Cloud9, open server.js and click Run
   23. Select the URL that appears in the output panel (e.g. https://glass-hello-danmichaelson.c9.io).
 Press Cmd-C to copy, and paste it into a new browser tab.
 (Clicking to open within Cloud9 won’t work in this case.)
   24. Click the “Get it on Glass” button that appears in the browser.
-  25. In this case you must authenticate using the Google account “yaleinteractive@gmail.com”, password “mobilecomputing”.
+  25. In this case you must authenticate using the Google account “yaleinteractive@gmail.com”.
 This installs your app on our Glass.
   26. Close the browser tab with “Application successfully authorized!”

+In the output for server.js, you should notice that the card was updated.
+You can see the card in the Google Glass, and you can also see it in the Playground.

+To see the card in the Playground, go to https://developers.google.com/glass/tools-downloads/playground .
+Enter the Client ID next to Authorize and click Authorize.
+Be sure to log in as yaleinteractive@gmail.com .

+Then find the card under the Timeline tab.
+Note that clicking "Update" does not refresh the card from your timeline.
+Instead it pushes the card (with any HTML you've edited in the Playground) back to your timeline.
+To refresh _from_ your timeline, reload the Playground page and authorize again.